WheelchairDriver.com

 You see I need / want to be able to use my compact Electric WheelChair and Van to get back my freedom.

-It carries the goods, shopping, model aeroplanes, etc. Without either and the clever lowered floor, ramp, and wheelchair clamp I'm screwed!
-I cant have my life.
-Before I realised all this I was screwed anyway and say in a manual chair.
+Before I realised all this I was screwed anyway and sat in a manual chair.
 I thought that was it.
 Fight to get out of the street.
 Fight to get into a normal car day after day.
+HARD WORK!

 My same chair needs to be able to do all of this, It needs stamina, stability, ability to get into and out of a house/van/pub/field/etc without problems.
 I need to be able to go shopping, carry stuff against my body and hold onto it while I get back to the van which is impossible in a manual wheelchair.
 I need to have enough bags and storage to keep a ton of junk/medication etc with me.
 And a few non essentials.
 It ignores the weight.